 - Stimulate and support research and programming related to public affairs and the Wayne Morse Center theme of inquiry

 - Enhance UO faculty participation in Wayne Morse Center activities

 - Deepen the intellectual and academic environment of the Wayne Morse Center

 Applications for the 2019-20 academic year are due on Monday, January 7, 2019 by 5 pm.
 Applicants may submit proposals related to the theme of inquiry—Science, Policy, and the Public.
 Proposals are also welcome on significant political and policy issues in the United States at the national, state, and local levels, as well as global affairs.

 Theme of Inquiry

-The Wayne Morse Center theme for 2017-2019 is Borders, Migration, and Belonging.
-Wayne Morse was proud that the U.S. was “looked upon as a haven of refuge.”
+The Wayne Morse Center theme for 2019-21 is Science, Policy, and the Public.
+In academic year 2019-20, we will focus on Environmental Disasters and Resilience with an all-hazards emphasis on Oregon.
 The Center aims to examine this theme through visiting scholars and activists, grants for relevant projects, and support for student and faculty research.

 Program for Democratic Engagement and Governance

 This ongoing program focuses on significant political and policy issues in the United States at the national, state, and local levels, as well as global affairs.
 Research projects that examine important questions and challenges for American democracy and international relations are strongly encouraged.
 It includes the Wayne Morse Center’s Public Affairs Speaker Series, the Migration Project, and other initiatives.
 Resident Scholar proposals related to the Program for Democratic Engagement and Governance should address one of the following research priorities: